aplteam/Tatin/docs/InstallingTheTatinServer.md

 ## Introduction

-While the Tatin Client is coming with version 19.0 and later, the Tatin Server always needs to be installed in case you want to use it.
+While the Tatin Client is coming with version 18.1 and later, the Tatin Server always needs to be installed in case you want to use it.

 After downloading it from <https://github.com/aplteam/Tatin/releases> you need to unzip it into a folder where the Tatin Server is supposed to live.

+## Configuration: the INI File

 First you need to amend the file `server.ini`.

+A> ### Plodder
+A>
+A> Tatin uses Plodder (<https://github.com/aplteam/Plodder>) as HTTP server.
+A>
+A> The INI file is originally a Plodder INI file with some additional settings used on the application level.

 Note that this is an old-school INI file.
 Well, almost: it comes with a number of features that are unusual for INI files.
 We just mention the most important ones here; for details see <https://github.com/aplteam/IniFiles>.